Gel pen: Gel inks

 Compared to other inks, gel ink has higher melting point viscosity, which supports a higher proportion of pigments in the medium.
 The pigments are typically copper phthalocyanine, carbon black and iron oxides, and the gel is made up of water and biopolymers, such as xanthan gum and tragacanth gum, as well as some types of polyacrylate thickeners.
 The pigments are opaque, and gel pens are available in several bright and pastel colours, as well as opalescent, metallic, and glittery colours which show up clearly on dark paper.
 Many gel inks are water resistant, and are not washed away by water once the ink has dried.
 Fraud resistant gel ink is unaffected by solvents such as acetone, and resists check washing.

 Gel ink resists an analytical method commonly used to assess the potential age of ink for forensic purposes.
 The United States Secret Service has maintained the International Ink Library for many decades.
 Because manufacturers change their ink formulas slightly from year to year, thin-layer chromatography (TLC) can be used on ink from traditional pens to trace the manufacturer and date of manufacture of most inks.
 The pigments in gel ink do not dissolve, and therefore cannot be analyzed with TLC.

+Pen tips

+Gel pen tips are constructed similarly to ballpoint pen tips.
+The casing is usually made of stainless steel, and the ballpoint is made of carbide or ceramic.
+The ball diameter is usually between 0.3 and 1.2 mm, although East Asian products are available with diameters as small as 0.2 mm.